MicrosoftDocs/SupportArticles-docs/support/sql/general/rolling-upgrade-sql-server-2019-2022.md

 ## Overview

-This article provides workarounds for some of the most common issues when performing upgrade from SQL Server 2019 to SQL Server 2022.
-It addresses the following issues and provides steps to troubleshoot and resolve errors.
+This article provides steps to troubleshoot and resolve the following common issues when performing upgrade from SQL Server 2019 to SQL Server 2022.

 ## Issue 1: An error related to access violation dumps